frkatona/IRIntCopy/readme.md

 ![scatter](exports\images\10A_5ppt-vs-0-vs-time_kinetics_scatter.png "Lased PDMS: loading vs time kinetic model scatterfit")

 ## to use:
-1. format CSVs in input folder as follows: "cure-condition_agent-loading_time-in-s.csv", e.g. "laser-15W/cm2_5e-3-CB_20.csv"
+1. format CSVs in input folder as follows: "cure-condition_agent-loading_time-unit.csv", e.g. "laser-15Wcm2_CB-5e-3_20-h.csv"
 2. run scripts 1, 2, and 3 in order, using the file associated with each output in the following script

 ### notes
+- shared functions found in the 'main.py' script
 - cure extent determined through Si-H band pseudo-voigt amplitude
 - functionality was segmented for debugging purposes but the separate outputs are also valuable independently and allow for more flexibility in  case-by-case analysis (you can try running from main.py but that will likely go unmaintained as of the implementation of kinetic fitting)
 - caveats for measurement: